 - A combined pressure and temperature (PTR) relief valve, capacity 10 kW.
 Relief valve pressure settings vary with models.
 This valve is fitted at the top of the storage cylinder.
 The PTR valve is a safety device and it is mandatory that it is fitted by the installer in all installations. - A non return valve fitted on the solar pump outlet to prevent backflow through the pump from the solar collectors.
-This valve is factory connected. - In some systems a flow control value is provided to control the water flow rate between the collector(s) and cylinder to optimise the system performance.
-Other systems utilse a variable speed pump for flow control. - Fittings as shown on pages 28 to 33 or 40 to 45.
+This valve is factory connected. - Fittings as shown on pages 28 to 33 or 40 to 45.